 As for the performance of the works of these composers presented in the recording, it is so fine and inspired to come up to the expectations.
 The Tallis Scholars are indeed a refined ensemble and their approach to this luminous, blissful music (so different from the thoughtful production spreading beyond the Channel at the same time) gives prominence to moments of ineffable serenity and to a confident and elegant expression of joy, sometimes more elaborated and spiritually elevated as in the Gloria of Tye’s mass The Western Wind, some others more direct, as in Browne’s Salve Regina or in the Credo of the other mass The Western Wind, by Taverner.

 What is also admirable is the assurance with which the trebles approach their extremely high part that gives to these works a sparkling colour and contributes to strengthening the message of joyful participation rather than of ecstatic abandonment.

-The first volume of The Tallis Scholars Sing Tudor Church Music, together with the other albums devoted to the same period, is definitely a little treasure of musical gems.
+The first volume of The Tallis Scholars Sing Tudor Church Music, together with the other albums devoted to the same period and especially the second instalment of the series, is definitely a little treasure of musical gems.